rkrosnyak/romina-krosnyak-svg/README.md

 # SVG Design

-This is my version control collaboration
+This is my SVG image, it's just supposed to be color drippings.